 A lie on the grass with a picnic and a book in Castlefield is one of my favourite ways to pass a summers’ day.
 In the winter, a walk across its bridges and among the boats is just as tranquil.

-Castlefield is well-loved as a gentrified oasis intersected by canals on the more affluent outskirts of Manchester centre.
-It’s also a popular setting for festivals, one-off concerts (Bjork, Arcade Fire and Pixies have played here), markets and other events.
+Castlefield is a well-loved, gentrified oasis intersected by canals on the more affluent outskirts of Manchester’s centre.
+It’s also a popular setting for festivals, one-off concerts (Bjork, Kylie Minogue, Arcade Fire and Pixies have played here), markets and other events.

 As well as doing very little and soaking up the peace, visitors can explore the area’s pockets of history.
 A Roman fort that allegedly gave its name to the city sits alongside the terminus of the Bridgewater Canal – a waterway that played a vital part in the city’s industrialisation in the 18th century.